kgryte/javascript-style-guide/README.md

 ---
-## Native JavaScript
+## Client-side JavaScript

 * 	Forgo dependence on monolithic libraries, such as jQuery, and use native JavaScript [equivalents](http://www.sitepoint.com/jquery-vs-raw-javascript-1-dom-forms/) for DOM manipulation.
 Relying on such libraries leads to code bloat.

 	``` javascript
 	// Do: